So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 Step 7: Select Categories and Keywords

 You now have a professional cover and a final manuscript.
 It’s nearly time to upload your book to KDP.
-But first, you want to collect some more information so that your book has the best chance of reaching the most readers.
+But first, you want to collect some more information so your book has the best chance of reaching the most readers.

 Categories and keywords help browsers find your book on Amazon.
 When you set up your book in KDP you can specify two categories and seven keywords for your book.
 Here’s how to select your categories and keywords…